An arbitrary-order predefined-time exact differentiator for signals with exponential growth bound

 To show that also finite-time stability is maintained, consider the homogeneous approximation at the origin of the time-invariant inclusion \eqref{AuxIncl} that is obtained by setting $\mathcal{M} = 0$.
-Being a special case of \eqref{AuxIncl}, this system is still finite-time stable in addition to having homogeneity degree minus one with respect to the weights $(n+1, \ldots, 1)$.
-It is straightforward to verify that the matrix $\mathcal{Q}(c)$ and consequently also the matrix $\mathcal{Q}(c)^{-1}\mathcal{D}\mathcal{Q}(c)$ are lower-triangular by construction.
+Being a special case of \eqref{AuxIncl}, this system is still finite-time stable in addition to having a homogeneity degree minus one with respect to the weights $(n+1, \ldots, 1)$.
+It is straightforward to verify that the matrix $\mathcal{Q}(c)$ and, consequently, also the matrix $\mathcal{Q}(c)^{-1}\mathcal{D}\mathcal{Q}(c)$ are lower-triangular by construction.
 Hence, the lowest-degree homogeneous approximation of the perturbation term $\mathcal{Q}(c)^{-1}\mathcal{D}\mathcal{Q}(c) \psi$ has a degree of at least zero.
-Finite-time stability is then concluded by applying \citep[Theorem 7.4]{Bhat2005GeometricStability} and noting that that theorem (and its proof) stay valid also in the time-varying case, as long as the lowest-degree homogeneous approximation (with degree minus one) is time invariant and the time-varying part is uniformly bounded with respect to time.
+Finite-time stability is concluded by applying Theorem 7.4 from~\cite{Bhat2005GeometricStability} and noting that this referred theorem (and its proof) stays valid in the time-varying case, as long as the lowest-degree homogeneous approximation (with degree minus one) is time-invariant and the time-varying part is uniformly bounded with respect to time.

 \end{pf}